sebdalgarno/sebdalgarno/content/authors/admin/_index.md

 I was previously a Computational Biologist at [Poisson Consulting](https://www.poissonconsulting.ca/), currently owner of [North Beach Consulting](https://www.northbeachconsulting.ca/) and am very enthusiastic about R, spatial data/maps and (interactive) data visualization.

 I am also a songwriter and surfer living on the north coast of Haida Gwaii.
-You can check out recordings from my band [Rusty Mould and the Sugar Agates bandcamp page.](https://rustymouldandthesugaragates.bandcamp.com/)
+You can check out recordings from my band [Rusty Mould and the Sugar Agates.](https://rustymouldandthesugaragates.bandcamp.com/)